 Shovel and Sifter, or Sifter Combo

 The only fossil equipment you need to drastically increase your finds is either a shovel and sifter, or one of those

-This is a light weight combo Shark Tooth Sifter .
-This one only weighs 6 pounds, and comes apart for easy storage.
-They come in Blue and pink.
+This is a light weight all in one sifter, you scoop, shake, and flip to sift.
+It's really convenient!
+10" Shark Tooth Sifter (Tri Star) .
+This one only weighs 3.5 pounds and comes apart for easy storage.
+Made by Tri Star, a small family business in Venice, Fl.

-This is a sifter designed for shark tooth sifting: the Sifter Buddy .
-The large one even Floats!
+This is a sifter designed for shark tooth sifting: the Shark Tooth Seashell Floating Sieve Sifter .
 A floating sifter is a big help for sifting along coastal areas and rivers!
-This one comes with 2 sifters.
-The large one is 16"x20"x3" and they have the recommended 1/4" mesh.
-The smaller one is 8"x6"x2".
+This one is 15"x15" and has the recommended 1/4" mesh.

 Recommended Books for North Carolina Fossil Collecting: